In March 2017 the Department for Transport announced a further £64 million of investment to promote the use of electric taxis.

 1. A £50 million Plug-in Taxi Grant programme.
 This will give taxi drivers up to £7,500 off the price of a new vehicle.
 Taxi drivers who switch to the new electric cabs could also save around £2,800 in fuel costs a year.

 2. £14 million of investment will deliver new dedicated charging points for electric taxis in 10 council areas.
-These include:

 These projects are expected to deliver around 400 rapid and 150 fast charging points which will enable the take-up of around 23,000 ULEV taxis nationally including supporting existing plug in private hire vehicles.